fredfeng/CS292C/projects/proj1/README.md

 You can run `difny --help` and `difny verify --help` to see all available commands and options.

+### Running the tests
+Simply run `dune runtest`.
+This will run your verifier on all public benchmarks.

 ### What you need to implement

 The only files you need to modify are `desugar.ml`, `verify.ml`, and `smt.ml`.
 Below is a suggested progression/leveling guide, although you are free to complete this project in any order you like.